TobiasFP/VDA5050-amr-fleet/README.md

 * To create an engine/platform which Robot developers can build upon (Like ROS for fleet management but without all the bad decisions - oh well, I will probably make a few.)
 * To make a complete, extendable, fleet management system that is ready for the VDA5050 revolution
 * To show off my awesome GoLang skills
-* To land me a consulting job at any interesting robotics firm
+* To land me a consulting job at any interesting robotics firm - well, actually currently I'm quite happy, so for the time being, this statement is untrue.

 ## How